 NCC and GCC

 Detailed Area Plan (DAP) of greater Dhaka Master Plan, including NCC and GCC in its planning area, is under preparation in 2014/15.
-NCC and GCC should make effective cooperation with RAJUK and its assigned consultants to realistic DAP.
+NCC and GCC should make effective cooperation with RAJUK and its assigned consultants to formulate realistic DAP.

 Also Action Area Plan is prepared with support of LGED in 2014/15.
 CCs should actively participate in this elaboration.